Which type of apartment is right for you?

 Newly built apartments are in no way inferior to their relatives from earlier generations in terms of appearance, but they cannot match their historical aura (at least not for another 100 years or so).
 The great advantage of apartments that are not yet finished is that you can choose just how you want things laid out - in terms of fittings and sometimes even the floor plan.
 Parquet flooring from oak or beech, rounded or square sinks, an additional hobby room or an extra spacious living room with open kitchen - the details are yours to decide.
 That means that you decide exactly how you want your home to look, so you can make it as traditional or contemporary as you see fit.
 Neubau apartments will suit those who have a vision of exactly what they want, and want more control over the final appearance.

-Altbau buildings score points with their long history and associated charisma.
+Old buildings score points with their long history and associated charisma.
 They also shape the image of many German city centres.
 New-builds, on the other hand, often offer more comfortable living - albeit at a higher purchase price.
 All in all, the decision to buy an apartment in an old or new building is purely a matter of taste and should be made by the buyer according to the situation and taking into account his or her own preferences.
-Take a look through our portfolio and find exactly the apartment that suits your tastes.

 - Financing: 300+ partner banks